remarkjs/remark-lint/readme.md

 ## Using remark to fix your markdown

-One of **remark**’s cool parts is that it compiles to very clean, and highly cross-vendor supported markdown.
-It’ll ensure list items use a single bullet, emphasis and strong use a standard marker, and that your table fences are aligned.
+You can use [`remark-stringify`][remark-stringify] to automatically format your markdown.
+It will ensure list items use a single bullet emphasis and strong use a standard marker, that your table fences are aligned, and more.

-**remark** should be able to fix most of your styling issues automatically, and I strongly suggest checking out how it can make your life easier :+1:
+You can use [`remark-stringify`][remark-stringify] directly in Node or via [`remark-cli`][cli].
+In both cases, there [options](https://github.com/wooorm/remark/tree/master/packages/remark-stringify#options) you can pass to change the markdown style.
+When using [`remark-cli`][cli], these can be specified as `settings`, either with the `--settings` flag or a `"settings"` property in your remark configuration.

 ## Editor Integrations